-(1) Project start: Projects must have a clear start and end date.
+- (1) Project start: Projects must have a clear start and end date.
 The project must start no later than September 30, 2025.
-This start date could be pre-construction soft costs (i.e., design, planning, engineering, project management, etc.).
+The project start could include pre-construction soft costs (i.e., design, planning, engineering, project management, etc.) or construction (i.e., shovels in the ground).
 Project soft costs can be retroactive to April 1, 2023.
-Construction must not start prior to project approval and Duty to Consult requirements have been met and communicated by the Province.

-- (2) Project completion: Projects must be completed by March 31, 2028. - (3) Housing development: Projects must enable housing such as an increase in housing units created. - (4) Financial sustainability: Projects should have a financial plan in place to operate the asset(s) and should not be dependent on or seek senior level government support for operational funding as well as any potential cost over-runs or escalations experienced on a project. - (5) Land acquisition: Any land acquisition must occur before an application is submitted. - (6) Duty-to-Consult: Projects cannot start construction or site preparation until the provincial government has confirmed in writing that all Duty-to-Consult (DTC) requirements have been met.
-The undertaking of site preparation or construction prior to written confirmation being received from the provincial government confirming that DTC requirements have been met may jeopardize project funding. - (7) Asset management plans: Projects should be informed by an applicant's asset management plan (AMP).
+Construction must not start prior to project approval and Duty to Consult requirements have been met and communicated by the Province. - (2) Project completion: Projects must be completed by March 31, 2028. - (3) Housing development: Projects must enable housing such as an increase in housing units created. - (4) Financial sustainability: Projects should have a financial plan in place to operate the asset(s) and should not be dependent on or seek senior level government support for operational funding as well as any potential cost over-runs or escalations experienced on a project. - (5) Land acquisition: Any land acquisition must occur before an application is submitted. - (6) Duty-to-Consult: Projects cannot start capital work (e.g., construction, site preparation, etc.) until the provincial government has confirmed in writing that all Duty-to-Consult (DTC) requirements have been met.
+The undertaking of site preparation or construction prior to written confirmation being received from the provincial government confirming that DTC requirements have been met may jeopardize project funding (See Section 9 for DTC). - (7) Asset management plans: Projects should be informed by an applicant's asset management plan (AMP).
 This means the proposed project was identified based on the plan's prioritized lifecycle activities (e.g., construction, maintenance, renewal, rehabilitation, replacement, etc.) for the applicable asset category.
-For example, if an applicant has identified drinking water needs as a priority lifecycle activity within its asset management plan, then the submission of a drinking water project would be appropriate.
+For example, if an applicant has identified bridge rehabilitation or replacement as a priority lifecycle activity within its asset management plan, then the submission of a bridge project would be appropriate.
 If a proposed project does not align with the priorities identified within an applicant's asset management plan, a strong rationale must be provided in the application form.
 Asset management plans should be developed in accordance with the Asset Management for Municipal Infrastructure regulation (O.Reg.
 588/17).
-For more details on AMP requirements please see section 6.2. - (8) Energy standards: If the project is a building, the project must meet or exceed any applicable energy efficiency standards for buildings outlined in the Pan-Canadian Framework on Clean Growth and Climate Change. - (9) Accessibility standards: Projects must meet or exceed the requirements of the highest published accessibility standard in a jurisdiction in addition to applicable provincial building codes and relevant municipal by-laws.
+For more details on AMP requirements please see section 6.2.